-The NHRS Total Fixed Income portfolio is comprised of broadly-diversified, actively-managed portfolios, and includes domestic and international exposures.
-This aggregate portfolio generated a -0.7% return and underperformed the Total Fixed Income Index return of +1.6% by 230 basis points.
+The NHRS Total Fixed Income portfolio is comprised of broadly-diversified actively-managed portfolios, and includes domestic and international exposures.
+This aggregate portfolio generated a +4.2% return, underperforming the Total Fixed Income Index return of +5.8% by 160 basis points.

-Alternative Investments & Real Estate
+Alternative Investments and Real Estate